Dreams of a letter: the envelope in which your life hands you what it cannot bring itself to say aloud

 “A letter in a dream is always a message.
-The psyche chooses precisely this slow, paper way of speaking when it wants you to hear what matters not in haste, but through quiet.”
+The psyche chooses precisely this slow, paper way of speaking when it wants you to hear what matters not in haste but through quiet.”

 Such dreams arrive in moments when a question or answer has ripened inside that does not fit into the ordinary stream; and then your unconscious carefully folds it into a sheet of paper and hands it to you.

-You Receive a Letter
+You receive a letter

 Ask yourself: “Which ‘letter’ now lies on the table of my inner life — not yet opened, but already recognized by the handwriting — and what do I need to be ready to read it?”